karlpolen/karlpolen.github.io/KP-Resume-2019.md

 *Restructuring and Distressed Assets* - Experienced as both a debtor and creditor in restructuring matters.
 Lead company representative and witness in a $500 million bankruptcy resulting in a successful restructuring allowing the equity holder to retain ownership of asset with substantial mitigation of obligations to secured creditors.
 Experienced investor in distressed assets including defaulted debt and foreclosure situations.

 *Real estate project and operations management* -- Supervise teams of several hundred people involved in real estate projects and operating companies.
 Experience in all major real estate types including large scale community development, hotel, office, retail, industrial and apartments.
 Experienced in all phases of operations including construction management, country club operations, utility operations, hotel asset management and all types of rental property management.
-Highly experienced in zoning, entitlements, development agreements and government relations.

 *Entitlements and government relations*  -- Lead zoning efforts and negotiation of development agreements on multiple large scale real estate projects.
 Lead efforts to obtain water and environmental permits for projects totaling 50,000 housing units.
 Successfully defended permit challenges in court settings.
 Active involvement in water policy formulation through participation on numerous governor-appointed commissions on water policy matters and as a member of the board of directors of the Central Arizona Project.
 Active in legislative matters, notably including leadership on successful effort to enact groundwater replenishment laws in Arizona.